ObstetrixBear/ObstetrixBear/README.md

 # :rage: What I know
 I know C, C++, C#, SQL, JS, TypeScript, Assembler, Inform, Python, and various esoteric languages.

-# :sweat_drops: What I want to learn
+# :sweat_smile: What I want to learn
 I'm currently looking into Rust.
 Racket, Golang and Smalltalk also interest me for different reasons.

-# :neckbeard: What I do in my spare time
+# :sleeping: What I do in my spare time
 I draw!
 I draw quite a lot.
 I code on retrocomputers, mainly the Commodore Amiga, I read a lot of Science Fiction and Fantasy (and occasionally also write).
 I play table-top rpgs.
 Mostly, I futz around at home trying to balance all these things with having a family.

 # 📫 How to reach me